 3. A set of beliefs, values, and practices based on the teachings of a spiritual leader.

 This might seem good enough to get on with, but it’s demonstrably nonsense.
-Buddhism, for example, has nothing to do with believing in creator or governor powers, and it’s perfectly possible to be Buddhist without believing in anything ‘supernatural’ at all (assuming you can find a good definition of ‘supernatural’).
+Buddhism, for example, has nothing to do with believing in creator or governor powers, and it’s perfectly possible to be Buddhist without believing in anything ‘supernatural’ at all (even assuming you can find a good definition of ‘supernatural’).
 Perhaps Buddhism falls under (3), since the Buddha is widely regarded as a spiritual leader, but unless you define ‘spiritual’ carefully (and I for one don’t think you can), you end up with fascism being a religion, too, led by the prophets Mussolini and Hitler.
 The religions of many indigenous peoples don’t have much to do with creator or governor powers or spiritual leaders, either, but concern themselves more with day-to-day interactions with spirits, ancestors, and the like.

 The problem here is that religion, like the words pagan and house and game, does not have a sharply delineated definition, but is associated with a prototype.
 And would anyone care to take a guess at what the prototypical religion is?